-Example 1 Describing a Translation

-- a) Describe the translation rule that would move Shape 1 to Shape 2. - b) Describe the translation rule that would move Shape 2 to Shape 1.

-a) 7 units right and 2 units up

-b) 7 units left and 2 units down
+Example 1 Describin g a Translation a) Describe the translat would move Shape 1 to tion rule that o Shape 2. b) Describe the transla would move Shape 2 to tion rule that o Shape 1.
+Solution Thinking a) 7 units right and 2 units up Since every point moves the same way, I just counted units to see how one vertex moved. b) 7 units left and2 units down Since part b) is the reverse of part a), I just changed right to left and up to down.

-Since every point moves the same way,

-I just counted units to see how one

-vertex moved.

-Since part b) is the reverse of part a),

-I just changed right to left and up to down.